OCFL/ocfl-java/README.md

 # OCFL Java API

-**This project is an incomplete work-in-progress and should not be used.**

-Interface for interacting with an OCFL based repository.
+`ocfl-java-api` defines the interface for interacting with an [OCFL](https://ocfl.io/) repository.
+It currently has one implementation, [ocfl-java-core](https://github.com/pwinckles/ocfl-java-core).
+An alternate implementation could be an HTTP client that integrates with an HTTP based OCFL implementation.